fi en false false Default

 A Potential Source of Higher Income

 The VanEck Morningstar Developed Market Dividend Leaders ETF tracks an index of global equities with high dividend yields.
 It is developed by Morningstar, one of the prominent global market research firms.
-The index has the following parameters:
+The VanEck Morningstar Developed Markets ex-US Dividend Leaders UCITS ETF tracks an index focuses specifically on developed markets outside the U.S., offering investors a complementary solution for portfolios with significant U.S. exposure.
+The index's are following the following parameters:

 Reliable history

 For each equity, a dividend has been paid in the last 12 months.
-Only proven dividend payers who abide by their commitments and dividend policies should enter the VanEck Dividend ETF.
+Only proven dividend payers who abide by their commitments and dividend policies should enter the VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF.

 Resilience